nightroman/FarNet/RightWords/Readme.txt

 = DESCRIPTION =

 Spell-checker and thesaurus based on NHunspell.
 The core Hunspell is used in OpenOffice and it works with dictionaries published on OpenOffice.org.

-The module works through the plugin menus [F11].
-Menu commands:
+The module mostly works through the plugin menus [F11]:

 *) Correct word (editor, dialogs, command line)
 Checks spelling and shows the suggestion menu for the current word.
 Menu